-After this workshop you will be able to:
+After this workshop you should now be able to:

-- Use the Slip Planes tool from CSD-Particle to explore the potential for slip planes, interesting, for example, to investigate elastic vs plastic behaviours. - Calculate hkl surfaces and investigate their chemical and topological properties. - Display different properties on the generated surface to visualize its potential activity and personalise the surface view to enhance clarity. - Calculate Full Interaction Maps on such surface to quickly identify likely interactions. - Visualise hydrogen bonds in Mercury.
+- Calculate hkl surfaces and investigate their chemical and topological properties. - Display different properties on the generated surface to visualize its potential activity and personalise the surface view to enhance clarity. - Calculate Full Interaction Maps on such a surface to quickly identify likely interactions. - Visualize hydrogen bonds in Mercury. - Use the Slip Planes tool from CSD-Particle to explore the potential for slip planes, including, for example, to investigate elastic vs plastic behaviours.

-Next steps
+Next Steps